BasBuller/PySNN/README.md

 $ pre-commit install
 ```

+### Requirements
+Installting PySNN requires a Python version of 3.6 or higher, Python 2 is not supported.
+It also requires PyTorch to be of version 1.2 or higher.

 ## __Repository Structure__

 Intention is to mirror most of the structure of PyTorch framework.
 Several core functions are defined in the functional module.